hdeshev/bitcoin-handshake/ARCHITECTURE.md

 ### Encoding and Decoding

-I tried to isolate the different types of objects that can be encoded or decoded from the network.
-Those can be of different types:
+Encoding (the `btc/encoding` package) code has been broken up according to the different types of objects that we can receive from the network.
+Those can be:

 - primitives: numbers and fixed-size strings.
+Those live in `primitives.go`
-- common objects: network addresses, varint, varstr, etc.
+- common objects: network addresses, varint, varstr, etc. Also in `primitives.go`
-- messages: version, verack
+- messages: version, verack.
+Each message is in a separate file.

+The `messages.go` entrypoint contains tools to build headers and create the right message according to the header command.

-I have added a "raw" message type that only reads the full message from the network and passes it to the handler without parsing the body.
+We also have a "raw" message type that only reads the full message from the network and passes it to the handler without parsing the body.
 This is useful for testing and debugging.

 ## Deployment